 4 July 2019

 Customer service and experience really has been the hot topic of 2019.
-Every business has been racking their brains and putting plans in place to try and improve their customer experience they offer – but why the sudden influx of focussed customer service projects?
+Every business has been racking their brains and putting plans in place to try and improve the customer experience they offer – but why the sudden influx of focused customer service projects?

-In a recent survey conducted by Citizens Advice, some very alarming levels of customer service was discovered, ten energy providers are falling considerably short of the customer service standards expected today, failing to achieve even half marks on their customer service.
+In a recent survey conducted by Citizens Advice, some alarming levels of customer service was discovered; ten energy providers are falling considerably short of the customer service standards expected today, failing to achieve even half marks on their customer service.

 These ratings were based on several customer service indicators such as, number of complaints, call waiting times, and how easy the provider made it to switch.

 Gillian Guy, Chief Executive of Citizens Advice, said

 “Today’s rankings continue to show a number of firms struggling to deliver acceptable standards of customer service.
 The new rules which come into force next month will oversee new firms setting up as energy suppliers to make sure they’re fully prepared.
 But there also need to be stricter ongoing requirements and monitoring to tackle existing companies who are not serving their customers well.”